Sensational Sindhu enters semifinals at Tokyo Olympics | Sports-Games

 She kept her unforced errors to the bare minimum even as Yamaguchi committed a service error and playing against the drift, struggled to keep the shuttle in.

-A superb net dribble and a cross court smash helped Sindhu to again take a five-point advantage at the break.
+A superb net dribble and a cross-court smash helped Sindhu to take a five-point advantage at the break.

-However, Yamaguchi, lagging 8-13, grabbed eight of the next nine points to open up a slender one-point lead at 16-15 for the first time in the match.
+However, a relentless Yamaguchi tried to extend the rallies and managed to pocket eight of the next nine points from 8-13 to open up a slender one-point lead at 16-15 for the first time.

-The only time Yamaguchi, who is known for her retrieving skills, could drag Sindhu into an energy-sapping rally was at 15-13 when the duo had an extraordinary 54-stroke exchange.
+One of the highlights was the Japanese, known for her retrieving skills, dragging Sindhu into an energy-sapping rally that had an extraordinary 54-stroke exchange.
 It ended with Yamaguchi sending the shuttle at the backhand of Sindhu, who was gasping for breath.

 With Yamaguchi defending well, Sindhu was forced to go close to the lines.
 She made errors in the process as the Japanese led 18-16.